HamzaMalikProjects/Digital_Systems_Projects/README.md

 # Digital Systems

-This repository contains course materials for the Digital Logic Circuits course.
+This repository contains Digital Systems projects.
 The course is designed to provide a solid understanding of the basic concepts in modern digital system design, with a focus on digital logic circuits.

 Course Overview:
 - Basic logic circuits and Boolean algebra